2Cellos

-2CELLOS (stylized 2CΞLLOS) are a Croatian cellist duo, consisting of classically trained cellists Luka Šulić and Stjepan Hauser.
-Signed to Sony Masterworks since 2011, they released six albums.
-They played instrumental arrangements of well-known pop and rock songs, as well as classical and film music.
-The duo performed internationally and were featured on several American television series including Glee and The Bachelor (Sean and Catherine's Wedding). they are still active as solo members now.
+2Cellos (stylized 2CΞLLOS) were a Croatian cellist duo, consisting of classically trained cellists Luka Šulić and Stjepan Hauser.
+Signed to Sony Masterworks in 2011, they released six albums.
+The duo played instrumental arrangements for cellos of well-known pop and rock songs, as well as classical and film music.
+The duo performed internationally and were featured on several American television series including Glee and The Bachelor (Sean and Catherine's Wedding).
+They continue to be active as solo performers.

 Background

-Hauser is from Pula, Croatia, and Šulić is from Maribor, Slovenia (to a Croatian father and Slovenian mother).
+Hauser is from Pula, Croatia, and Šulić is from Maribor, Slovenia (born to a Croatian father and Slovenian mother).
 They met at a master class in Pula while still in their teens.
 They were both educated at the Academy of Music in Zagreb.
 Later on, Šulić studied in Vienna and they both studied in the UK (Šulić at London's Royal Academy of Music and Hauser at Trinity College of Music, now Trinity Laban Conservatoire of Music in London and then at the Royal Northern College of Music in Manchester).

 The duo rose to fame in 2011 after their cover of "Smooth Criminal" became a hit on YouTube, receiving over three million views in the first two weeks and almost 43 million views as of April 2021.
-The creation of the music video was assisted by one of Hauser's acquaintances in Croatia, a director, in creating a video to "Smooth Criminal."
+One of Hauser's acquaintances in Croatia, a director, assisted in the creation of a video to "Smooth Criminal."
 The video features Šulić and Hauser facing off alone in a large ballroom littered with chairs, playing Jackson's tune.
 Before they became partners, the two cellists were sometimes considered rivals, competing against each other in music competitions.